SUPERCILEX/Robot-Scouter/CONTRIBUTING.md

 # Want to contribute?
 Awesome!
-First, read this page

 ## Before you contribute
 Before we can use your code, you must sign the [SUPERCILEX Individual Contributor License Agreement]()